bsidesyork/bsidesyork-website/content/travel/_index.md

 <h3>Is the venue accessible</h3>

-Mostly.
+Yes!  ...mostly.
 We are working with the school to ensure the majority of the conference is fully accessible, but unfortunately it's a very old building.

-The 1st floor has no access via lift, but the main tracks, catering, kids track, and business hall will all be on the ground floor.
+The entire conference (main tracks, catering, kids track, and business hall) will take part on the ground floor, but there are some steps to enter and exit the building.

+If you have access concerns, please let us know ahead of time or at the door and we'll work with the facilities staff to open an alternate entrance.